TheWover/donut/README.md

 ## As a Template - Rebuilding the shellcode

-*payload.c* contains the .NET assembly loader which should successfully compile with both Microsoft Visual Studio 2017 on Windows and mingw-w64 6.3.0 on Debian Linux.
+*payload.c* contains the .NET assembly loader which should successfully compile with both Microsoft Visual Studio and mingw-w64.
 Make files have been provided for both compilers which will generate x86-64 shellcode by default unless x86 is supplied as a label to nmake/make.
 Whenever *payload.c* has been changed, recompiling for all architectures is recommended before rebuilding donut.

 ### Microsoft Visual Studio

 Open the x64 Microsoft Visual Studio build environment, switch to the *payload* directory and type the following:

 ```
-nmake clean
+nmake clean -f Makefile.msvc
-nmake
+nmake -f Makefile.msvc
 ```

 This should generate a 64-bit executable (*payload.exe*) from *payload.c*. exe2h will then extract the shellcode from the *.text* segment of the PE file and save it as a C array to *payload_exe_x64.h*